harelba/q/mkdocs/docs/index.md

 * Delimited-file filenames, including relative/absolute paths.
 E.g. `./my_folder/my_file.csv` or `/var/tmp/my_file.csv`
 * sqlite3 database filenames, with an additional `:::<table_name>` for accessing a specific table.
 For example `mydatabase.sqlite3:::users_table`.
 * In cases where the database contains only one table, then denoting the table name is not needed.
 For example, if `my_single_table_database.sqlite` contains only one file, then the table name can just use `my_single_table_database.sqlite` without the `:::<table-name>` part.
-* `.qsql` cache files. q can auto-generate cache files for delimited files, and they can be queries directly as a table, since they contain only one table, as they are essentially standard sqlite datbases
+* `.qsql` cache files. q can auto-generate cache files for delimited files, and they can be queried directly as a table, since they contain only one table, as they are essentially standard sqlite datbases

 Use `-H` to signify that the input contains a header line.
 Column names will be detected automatically in that case, and can be used in the query.
 If this option is not provided, columns will be named cX, starting with 1 (e.g. `q "SELECT c3,c8 from ..."`).